Ex-CEO hid antiques sale money while owing SEC millions: U.S.

-NEW YORK (Reuters) - A one-time chief executive at a maker of high-definition television displays was arrested on Wednesday for pocketing $657,000 from the sale of antiques, rather than using it to help pay a judgment obtained by U.S. regulators for illegal stock sales.
+NEW YORK, Aug 26 (Reuters) - A one-time chief executive at a maker of high-definition television displays was arrested on Wednesday for pocketing $657,000 from the sale of antiques, rather than using it to help pay a judgment obtained by U.S. regulators for illegal stock sales.

 Robert Olins, a former CEO of SpatiaLight Inc, was arrested in West Hartford, Connecticut, as federal prosecutors in Manhattan unveiled a criminal complaint accusing him of obstructing justice and engaging in bank fraud.